djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 ## mid-training and reasoning

-**Mid-training** is the intermediary step between pre-training and post-training where the base model is trained further on a large amount of domain-specific tokens, especially shaping the model to being focusing on common core skills like coding or reasoning.
-Often-times, the decision to mid-train is only made *after* initial SFT experiments are run between they may reveal performance gaps that indicate the need to mid-train on certain domains.
-But if the goal is to elicit shallow cpabilities like style or conversation, the compute is better spent in post-training.
+**Mid-training** is the intermediary step between pre-training and post-training where the base model is trained further on a large amount of domain-specific tokens, especially shaping the model to focus on common core skills like coding or reasoning.
+Often-times, the decision to mid-train is only made *after* initial SFT experiments are run because they may reveal performance gaps that indicate the need to mid-train on certain domains.
+But if the goal is to elicit shallow capabilities like style or conversation, the compute is better spent in post-training.

 While the data usually comes from web data, it also makes sense to use distilled reasoning tokens from a better model, as `Phi-4-Mini-Reasoning` did from `DeepSeek-R1`.
 Upon the base model, distilled mid-training increased benchmark scores like AIM24 by 3x, MATH-500 by 11 points, and GPQA-D by almost 6 points.
 SmolLM3 also does distilled mid-training.
 They considered datasets including reasoning tokens from DeepSeek-R1 (4M samples) and QwQ-32B (1.2M samples) but decide to delay using the [Mixture of Thoughts](https://huggingface.co/datasets/open-r1/Mixture-of-Thoughts) dataset until the final SFT mix.
-They found that it almost always makes sense to perform some amoutn of mid-training if the base model hasn't already seen lots of reasoning data during pre-training, because they noticed that `/no_think` reasoning mode also had improvements on reasoning benchmarks.
+They found that it almost always makes sense to perform some amount of mid-training if the base model hasn't already seen lots of reasoning data during pre-training, because they noticed that `/no_think` reasoning mode also had improvements on reasoning benchmarks.

 ## sft